-The Honours program is for students with a strong academic standing and an interest in pursuing a career in research following their undergraduate program.
-This interest often prompts students to continue their education through a Master's degree.
-The Honours program is designed to give students experience at conducting a scientific investigation and, at the same time, it provides a sense of what may be expected if they continue their education in the field of research.
+The honours program is for students with a strong academic standing and an interest in pursuing a career in research following their undergraduate program.
+Through the honours program you will conduct scientific investigations and sample the field of research.

-Upon graduation, the student receives a BNRS Honours degree.
-This is noted on both the transcripts and the actual degree certificate.
-The student's thesis is hardbound, and a copy is placed in the TRU library.
+Upon graduation, you will receive a BNRS honours degree.
+This is noted on both your transcripts and degree certificate.
+Your thesis is hardbound and a copy will live in the TRU library.

-Students in the BNRS Honours Program do not write a graduating essay (NRSC 4230) during their final year.
-Instead, they register in the following two courses:
+Students in the honours program do not write a graduating essay (NRSC 4230) during their final year.
+Instead, they register in:

 - NRSC 4980 - Honours Seminar (2 credits, fall term only)

-- NRSC 4990 - Honours Thesis (6 credits, spanned over fall and winter terms)
+- NRSC 4990 - Honours Thesis (6 credits, both fall and winter terms)

-To qualify for the Honours program, you must have accumulated at least a 3.5 GPA over the first three years (six semesters) of your undergraduate program, with no less than a GPA of 3.33 in your last two semesters.
+To qualify for the honours program, you must have accumulated at least a 3.5 GPA over the first three years (six semesters) of your undergraduate program, with a GPA of no less than 3.33 in your last two semesters.
 You also must identify a supervisor for your thesis research.
-The supervisor may be any of the full-time lecturing faculty in the Department of Natural Resource Sciences, or under special situations, a research scientist from outside the department (e.g., government).
-Please note that faculty members are not required to take on honours students, and there also is a limit to the number of students each faculty member may supervise.
-Thus, students possessing the GPA entrance requirements are not guaranteed entry to the Honours Program.
-The onus is on the student to make arrangements for a thesis supervisor.
+The supervisor may be any of the full-time lecturing faculty in the department of natural resource sciences or, under special circumstances, a research scientist from outside the department (e.g., government).

-Thesis topics should fall within the professional interests and expertise of a faculty member.
-Costs associated with conducting the research are the responsibility of the supervisor and/or the student, not the department.
+Your thesis topic should fall within the professional interests and expertise of a faculty member or subject matter expert.
+Costs associated with conducting research are the responsibility of you and your supervisor, not the department.

-Requests to have scientists from outside the department act as the supervisor are handled on a case-by-case basis; normally the proposed supervisor will be required to apply to the department for authorization to supervise the student.
-Application forms for external supervisors are available through the secretary for the Department of Natural Resource Sciences.
+Requests to have scientists from outside the department act as supervisors are handled on a case-by-case basis.
+The proposed supervisor will generally be required to apply to the department for authorization to supervise the student.
+Application forms for external supervisors are available through the department secretary.

-A thesis represents a piece of individual, original research that contributes to scientific knowledge.
-Working with their supervisor, the student must:
+A thesis is a compilation of your individual, original research that contributes to scientific knowledge.
+Working with your supervisor, you must:

-- Design and conduct an individual research project in the field of natural resource sciences; this will involve the construction of hypotheses and questions, and the collection and analysis of appropriate data.
+- Design and conduct an individual research project in the field of natural resource sciences.
+This will involve constructing hypotheses and questions and collecting and analysing appropriate data.

 - Present the research in the form of a written thesis.

-- Make an oral presentation of the study (the defence), normally at the end of the winter semester.
+- Make an oral presentation of the study (called the defence), normally at the end of the winter semester.